Augmented Reality for Visually Impaired People

 Blind User Access

 As none of us on the team were blind or visually impaired, we knew we had to involve blind and low vision people early and often to make sure that we were designing with them, not at them.
-However, this made getting feedback and review from blind users something that had to be arranged well in advance and typically required traveling to their offices.
+However, this made getting feedback and review from blind users something that had to be arranged well in advance and typically required travel.
 With a blind person on the team, we could have had significantly tighter feedback cycles.